tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Bucket

-        Refers to a time period for :term:`candle` data.
-For example, you can have one minute, one hour or daily buckets.
+        The (time) bucket to a time period for :term:`candle` data.
+For example, you can have one minute, one hour or time buckets, describing for the what period of a time the candle includes the trades.

     OHLCV